-1.4 Logical Connectors
+Logical Connectors 1.4

 Purpose The purpose of this section is to explain the use and application of logical connectors.

-Logical connectors are used in TSRs to discriminate between (and yet connect) discrete conditions, Required Actions, Completion Times, SRs, and FREQUENCIES.
-The logical connectors include the "AND" and "OR."
-The physical arrangement of this connector on a page constitutes a specific meaning in accordance with the convention established in DOE-G-423.1-1B.

-Use of Logical Connectors

-Several levels of logic may be used to state ACTIONS.
-These levels are identified by the placement (or nesting) of the logical connectors and by the number assigned to each Required Action.
-The first level of logic is identified by the first digit of the number assigned to each Required Action and the placement of the logical connector in the first level of nesting (for example, left justified with the number of the Required Action).
-The successive levels of logic are identified by additional digits of the Required Action number and by successive indenting of the logical connectors.
-When logical connectors are used to state a condition, usually only the first level of logic is used and the logical connector is left justified with the Condition statement.
-In a few cases, successive levels of logic are used.
-This lower level is identified solely by indenting the logical connector because subparts of a Condition statement are not numbered separately.

-When logical connectors are used to state a Completion Time, SRs, or FREQUENCY, only the first level of logic is used and the logical connector is left justified with the statement of the Completion Time, SR, or FREQUENCY.

-Definition of Logic Terms

-The defined terms of this section appear in capitalized type, bolded, and underlined throughout the TSR document.
+Background discrete conditions, F The logical connecto this connector on a pa re used in TSRs to discriminate between (and yet connect) Required Actions, Completion Times, SRs, and FREQUENCIES. rs include the " AND " and " OR ."
+The physical arrangement of age constitutes a specific meaning in accordance with the ed in DOE-G-423.1-1B.
+Use of Logical Connectors the placement (or new each Required Action number assigned to e in the first level of new Action).
+The success Required Action num When logical connec logic is used and the a few cases, successif indenting the logical numbered separately.
+When logical connec only the first level of c may be used to state ACTIONS.
+These levels are identified by sting) of the logical connectors and by the number assigned to n.
+The first level of logic is identified by the first digit of the ach Required Action and the placement of the logical connector esting (for example, left justified with the number of the Required ive levels of logic are identified by additional digits of the aber and by successive indenting of the logical connectors. tors are used to state a condition, usually only the first level of logical connector is left justified with the Condition statement.
+In we levels of logic are used.
+This lower level is identified solely by connector because subparts of a Condition statement are not tors are used to state a Completion Time, SRs, or FREQUENCY, logic is used and the logical connector is left justified with the apletion Time, SR, or FREQUENCY.
+Definition of Logic Terms The defined terms of this section appear in capitalized type, bolded, and underlined throughout the TSR document.
 TERM DEFINITION AND Used to connect two or more sets of criteria that must both (all) be satisfied for a given logical decision.
 OR Used to denote alternate combinations or Conditions, meaning either one or the other criterion is acceptable.